Controlling Sprites

 For Rectangle, Ellipse, Text, and Image Sprites:

-- Function Format -Arguments:
+- Function Format -

 - spriteID: The ID of the sprite.